-Joy Corrigan Hides Her Nipples With Her Palms During Topless Shoot In Miami
+Joy Corrigan Covers Her Breasts With Her Palms During Topless Shoot In Miami

 Joy Corrigan treated the cameras to a steamy show during a swimwear shoot that took place on Tuesday at a beach in Miami.

-Corrigan hit the beach with nothing but a blue and yellow bikini bottoms with back strips.
-She was topless for the swimwear shoot but she covered up her breasts with her arms.
-The blonde beauty wore a golden chain as her only piece of jewelry for the shoot though she made up for the lack of embellishments or clothes with her beauty and sexy curves.
+Corrigan hit the beach with nothing but blue and yellow bikini bottoms with back strips.
+She was topless for the swimwear shoot, but she covered up her breasts with her arms.
+The blonde beauty wore a golden chain as her only piece of jewelry for the shoot, but she made up for the lack of embellishments or clothes with her beauty and sexy curves.

 #joycorrigan > #photoshoot in #Miami pic.twitter.com/2CVQ8eix0v